Instant Access to State, County and Municipal Records

 Trenton, NJ 08625-0967

-All requests must be accompanied by a copy of the requestor’s valid photo-ID and evidence of the relationship between the requestor and the individual listed on the record.
+All requests must be accompanied by a copy of the requestor's valid photo ID and evidence of the relationship between the requestor and the individual listed on the record.

 Are New Jersey Birth Records Public Information?

-Office of Vital Statistics & Registration
+Office of Vital Statistics & Registry

 P.O.
 Box 370